Contrasting Cyber Apps World (CYAP) & Its Peers

 |2.63

 As a group, “Management consulting services” companies have a potential upside of 49.75%.
-Given Cyber Apps World’s rivals higher possible upside, analysts clearly believe Cyber Apps World has less favorable growth aspects than its rivals.
+Given Cyber Apps World’s peers higher probable upside, analysts plainly believe Cyber Apps World has less favorable growth aspects than its peers.

 Profitability